 Further Resources from Local Futures

-We’ve made our film The Economics of Happiness free to watch during the month of April 2020 in partnership with our friends at Films for Action.
-We have also added an ebook version of our bestselling classic Ancient Futures to our online store.
+We’ve made our film The Economics of Happiness free to watch in partnership with our friends at Films for Action.
+We have also added an E-book version of our bestselling classic Ancient Futures to our online store.
 For a free downloadable resource covering the basics of localization and how it could be realized, check out our booklet Localization: Essential Steps to an Economics of Happiness.
 We also have several free resources available in other languages.